habibcomsats/NVFlare/docs/programming_guide/controllers.rst

 .. note::

-    In NVIDIA FLARE 2.0, the underlying communication is by gRPC: the client always initiates communication by sending a request to the server and a receiving response.
+    In [BLINDED] FLARE 2.0, the underlying communication is by gRPC: the client always initiates communication by sending a request to the server and a receiving response.
 When we say "server sends task to the client", it is only conceptual.
 With gRPC, the client sends the "ask for next task" request to the server, and the server responds with the task data.